Matricaria: Distribution and habitat

+Ecology

 Matricaria species are used as food plants by the larvae of some Lepidoptera species (caterpillars) including lime-speck pug.

+Uses

 The extract of Matricaria chamomilla (or recutita) (German chamomile) is taken as a strong tea.
 It has been used in herbal medicine as a carminative and anti-inflammatory.
 It is also used in ointments and lotions, and as a mouthwash against infections of mouth and gums.
 Aromatherapy uses two essential oils of chamomile: the "true chamomile" oil (or German chamomile oil, from M. recutita) and the Roman chamomile oil (from Chamaemelum nobile).